BoQsc/Godot-3D-Male-Base-Mesh/README.md

 It's so weird, that after I unclick "import as Skeleton" and then toggle again, the skeleton parts no longer appear ever. no matter how many times I click and unclick.

 It seems like untoggling "import as Skeleton", deleting the scene, creating, creating a new scene, dragging the glb into scene then adding subnode of Skeleton3d and retoggling "import as Skeleton", the bones finally appear again.

-All good for a fresh project, all bones loaded after I toggle "import as Skeleton" It's so weird, that after I unclick "import as Skeleton" and then toggle again, the skeleton parts no longer appear ever. no matter how many times I click and unclick.
+It seems like deleting male_base_mesh from the scene, untoggling "import as Skeleton" and then dragging to create new male_base_mesh  and a new subnode Skeleton3d and then toggling "import as Skeleton"  again also helps to resolve.